cfpb/design-manual/ui-toolkit/modals.md

   </ul>

 <h3 id="accessible-behavior">Creating accessible behaviors</h3>
-<p>When a modal opens, set the focus to the first element users need to interact with.
-This could be either the first form field in the modal window or the primary action button.</p>

 <p>Provide separate focus and hover states for the close minicon and any “next” action buttons.</p>

 <p>The close minicon needs to be accessible from a keyboard.</p>

 <p>The find function (ctrl+F) will not search information contained within a modal window.</p>

-<p>When a modal window is closed, return focus to the last active element on the page behind the modal.</p>

 <p>Specific coding directions:</p>
   <ul>